 Raphael Falco is a Professor of English at the University of Maryland, Baltimore County.
 He received his B.A. and his Masters degrees from Columbia University and his Ph.D. from New York University.

-Professor Falco’s earlier books included Charismatic Authority in Early Modern English Tragedy (Johns Hopkins University Press 2000) and Conceived Presences: Literary Genealogy in Renaissance England (University of Massachusetts Press).
+Professor Falco’s earlier books included Charismatic Authority in Early Modern English Tragedy (Johns Hopkins University Press) and Conceived Presences: Literary Genealogy in Renaissance England (University of Massachusetts Press).
 His articles have appeared in a wide range of journals, such as Modern Philology, Shakespeare Studies, Criticism, Soundings, Theory, Culture, Society, Max Weber Studies, and English Literary Renaissance.

 He was the 2012-2013 Lipitz Professor of Arts, Humanities, and Social Sciences, and in 2016 he was selected for a Fulbright Specialist grant.
 He is Co-Editor of the Dylan Review and Book Review Editor for Soundings: An Interdisciplinary Journal.
 He serves on the editorial board of the on-line journal APPOSITIONS, he is a member of the Central Executive Committee of the Folger Institute, and he is a peer reviewer for the American Council of Learned Societies.